kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 Typically, solder components in order of the lowest profile to the tallest components.
 - All resistors, these can be installed in either direction as they do not have a polarity.
+  - R16 and R18 should maybe be installed latter See [Sync Timing](./FEATURES.md#video-sync-timing)
-  - Note R37 is a 1/2 watt resistor and slightly bigger than the other resistors.
+  - R37 is a 1/2 watt resistor and slightly bigger than the other resistors.
   - Resistor values are labelled on the board using R (ohms) K (kOhms) M (mOhms)
 - Diodes, fitting CR5-CR8 (1N4148), and then CR4 (1N4001) last
 - Ceramic disc capacitors with specific values